 Start planning your trip to Reunion Island.

-11. Hiking to Panorama Ridge to see a massive glacial lake surrounded by stratovolcanoes and glaciers
+11. Hiking to Panorama Ridge to see a massive glacial lake ringed by stratovolcanoes

-The view atop Panorama Ridge is one of the most impressive in the world.
-It's the best vantage point of Garibaldi Lake, a massive turquoise-coloured glacial lake surrounded by towering mountains, stratovolcanoes and glaciers.
+The view from Panorama Ridge is easily one of the most impressive in the world.
+From the top, you get the best vantage point of Garibaldi Lake - a massive, turquoise glacial lake framed by towering mountains, stratovolcanoes, and glaciers.

-When we arrived at the top, it was one of those moments where we couldn't believe what we were seeing.
+When we reached the summit, it was one of those rare moments where we couldn't believe what we were seeing.

-The multi-day hike starts in Garibaldi Provincial Park (about halfway between Squamish and Whistler) and requires camping overnight in a tent.
+The hike starts in Garibaldi Provincial Park, about halfway between Squamish and Whistler, and is typically done as a multi-day trek.
 One of the best perks is that you can camp right beside Garibaldi Lake!

 See our Panorama Ridge hiking & camping guide for everything you need to know.